Tropical Storm Beta to bring heavy rainfall to coastal Texas, Louisiana as it crawls ashore early this week

 In addition to heavy rainfall, a broad area of storm surge flooding is also likely along the immediate shoreline from coastal Louisiana to Texas.
 Storm surge refers to the storm-driven rise in water above normally dry land at the coast.

-A general 1- to 3-foot increase in water levels is likely along much of the Texas and western Louisiana coastline, with 2 to 4 feet between Aransas Bay in Texas and Lake Calcasieu in Louisiana, which includes Houston and Galveston Bay.
+A general 1- to 3-foot increase in water levels is likely along much of the Texas and western Louisiana coastline, with 2 to 4 feet between Aransas Bay in Texas and Lake Calcasieu in Louisiana, which includes Galveston Bay.
 Because the storm is crawling along, the surge will come during multiple high-tide cycles, which will exacerbate beach erosion.
 Coastal flooding was already being reported in Galveston on Sunday morning.

-Strong wind gusts, probably topping 60 mph in some areas, will also move ashore, particularly near Beta’s center, when it makes landfall overnight Monday into Tuesday.
+Strong wind gusts, probably topping 60 mph in some areas, will also move ashore — particularly near Beta’s center — when it makes landfall overnight Monday into Tuesday.

 Meanwhile in the Atlantic